salvolpe/REDHotOMOP/README.md

 # Setup and Installation
 *How do you set up your environment correctly to use REDHotOMOP?*

-Provided below are the instructions
+Provided below are the instructions (include changes done to make other repositories work)